BurnOutTrader/fund-forge/ff_strategies/README.md

         let data_current = &strategy.data_current(&aud_cad_60m).await;
         println!("{}...{} Current data: {:?}, {}", count, aud_cad_60m.symbol.name, data_current.is_closed);

-        // this will return a RollingWindow<BaseData> for the subscription //todo! this is being worked on now and may return an Arc<RollingWindow<BaseData>> in the future.
-        // at the current point this clones the whole rolling window, and so is not suitable for frequent use of large history.
-        history: &RollingWindow<BaseDataEnum>  = strategy.history(&aud_usd_15m).await;

-        // if we are keeping a large history and need to access it often, it could be better to manually keep the history we need to avoid clone()ing the whole history on every iter. let rolling_window: RollingWindow<BaseDataEnum> = RollingWindow::new(100);
-        for data in history {
-            rolling_window.add(data);
-        }

         //The data points can be accessed by index. where 0 is the latest data point. let last_data_point = rolling_window.get(0);
     }